amatya-aditya/obsidian-image-slider/README.md

 ```

 Here, the letter 'h' means it can hold 8 images.
-The letter is assigned to the number of images it support.
+The letter is assigned to the number of images it supports.
 For now, it is limited to 12 images.

 	'a': 1,
 	'b': 2,